Coderaman-tech/Saransh-The-Text-Summarizer-/README.md

 <img src="Media/logo.jpg"></img><br>

-In this project, we have made an automatic text summarizzer which summarizes different types of text data sources.
+In this project, we have made an automatic text summarizer which summarizes different types of text data sources.

- We make the system to generate a summary of the text and provide a JSON output for the same.
-Alternatively, if there are web articles, PDFs, etc uploaded by the educator, the solution is able to summarize the large content into bite-sized information.
+ We make the system to generate a summary of the text and provide a title and audio file for the same.
+Alternatively, if there are youtube video, PDFs, etc uploaded by the educator, the solution is able to summarize the large content into bite-sized information.

 ## API Reference